-INSULATION LOCATION INSULATION ORIENTATION INSTALLATION REQUIREMENTS CLIMATE ZONE INSULATION R-FACTOR Outside edge of From the level of the top of the slab, down 16 inches or to the frost line, 1 - 15 5 heated slab, either inside or outside the foundation wall Vertical whichever is greater.
+INSULATION LOCATION INSULATION ORIENTATION INSTALLATION REQUIREMENTS CLIMATE ZONE INSULATION R-FACTOR From the level of the top of the slab, down 16 inches or to the frost line, 1 - 15 5 Outside edge of heated slab, either inside or outside the foundation wall Vertical whichever is greater.
 Insulation may stop at the top of the footing where this is less than the required depth.
 For below grade slabs, vertical insulation shall be extended from the top of the foundation wall to the bottom of the foundation (or the top of the footing) or to the frost line, whichever is greater.
-16 10 Vertical insulation from top of slab at inside edge of outside wall down to 1 - 15 5 Between heated slab and outside foundation wall Vertical and Horizontal the top of the horizontal insulation.
+16 10 Between heated slab tside founda- Vertical insulation from top of slab at inside edge of outside wall down to 1 - 15 5 and outside founda- tion wall the top of the horizontal insulation.
 Horizontal insulation from the outside edge of the vertical insulation extending 4 feet toward the center of the slab in a direction normal to the outside of the building in plan view.
-10 vertical and 7 horizontal
+16 10 vertical and 7 horizontal